amigavision/AmigaVision/content/distro/games/AmigaCD32/CD32-ReadMe.txt

 == Adding games ==

 Put your CD32 disc images in the games/AmigaCD32 directory.
-CHD and BIN/CUE as well as ISO images are supported.
+CHD, BIN/CUE as well as ISO images are supported.

 == Usage ==

-* Navigate to Consoles -> Amiga CD32 and start it.
+* Navigate to Console → Amiga CD32, and select it.
-* You will be presented with a UI, but don't click anything yet.
+* You will be presented with an Amiga UI, but don’t click anything yet.
 * Open the MiSTer menu (F12), and navigate to the Drives section.
-* Navigate to the drive marked as "Removable/CD", and select the CD32 disc image you want to play on the line below.
+* Navigate to the drive marked as “Removable/CD”, and select the CD32 disc image you want to play on the line below.
 * Dismiss the MiSTer menu (F12).
-* Select "Boot".
+* Select “Boot” in the Amiga UI.
 * Enjoy your game!

 == A note on compatibility ==